 Q&A: Can you make this as Baked Rosemary Chicken instead of in a Slow Cooker?

 Absolutely!
 I like to roast my chickens at 350 degrees in a roasting pan.
 Bake for about an hour and a half OR (SUPER IMPORTANT) until your chicken reaches a minimum internal temperature of 180 degrees!
+Serve it with my auntie’s Cornbread Dressing for a true down home meal.

 The Most Flavorful Slow Cooker Rosemary Chicken Recipe